 PIU Team Member Role Timing for Hiring NRPB Project Manager (PM) Project management, project reporting, M&E, communication, coordination with CBCS and PFI's The Project Manager will report, until further notice, to the Program Manager of the NRPB.
 Required before effectiveness.
 (In place) NRPB Portfolio and Accounting Officer (PAO) Financial management and accounting (for all components).
 Responsible for project budgeting, financial reporting, and disbursements, maintaining a portfolio of all loans and tracking payments and loan quality.
 Coordinate with OOs and other relevant NRPB staff for on-site PFI reviews.
 Coordinates with the Head of Financial Management of the NRPB for financial management matters and the annual audit for ESP.
 Ex-post review of sample of MSME packages.
 Ensure that the Grant & Loan are used for their intended purposes.
 Develop and Implement compliance policies.
 Address non-compliance cases with support from legal advisors as needed.
 The PAO will report to the Project Manager of ESP.
-Before disbursement of Component 1 (In place) NRPB Compliance Officer NRPB Operations Officers (OO) sSupport MSMEs/PFIs with applications, E&S screening, basic procurement matters, check compliance of project with PFIs.First OO before disbursement of Component 1.
-Second one from July 2020 (In place) NRPB Junior Operations Officer Support to small businesses with loan/grant applications, From March 2021 (In place) Prepare and conduct eligibility verification of applications, In place)
+Before disbursement of Component 1 (In place) NRPB Compliance Officer NRPB Operations Officers (OO) Support MSMEs/PFIs with applications, E&S screening, basic procurement matters, check compliance of project with PFIs.
+The Operations Officers will report to the Project Manager of ESP.
+First OO before disbursement of Component 1.
+Second one from July 2020 (In place) NRPB Operations Officer Assistant Support to small businesses with loan/grant applications, Prepare and conduct eligibility verification of applications,

 Log and provide support in monitoring applications.
-The Junior Operations Officer will report to the Project Manager of ESP.
-NRPB Environment & Social Safeguards Support On a need basis for E&S screening is required This support will be provided by the NRPB's Safeguards Department. - (In place) NRPB Procurement Support On a need basis, conduct procurement for Component 3 (training and consultants).
+The Operations Officer Assistant will report to the Project Manager of ESP.
+NRPB Sr. Financial Advisor On a needs basis (Part time).
+Support PM by advising on MSME applications and overall risk sharing arrangements with PFIs.
+(In place) NRPB Environment & Social Safeguards Support On a need basis for E&S screening is required This support will be provided by the NRPB's Safeguards Department. - (In place) NRPB Procurement Support On a need basis, conduct procurement for Component 3 (training and consultants).
 Works on procurement for annual audit with PAO.
 This support will be provided by the NRPB's Procurement Department.
 A procurement specialist was appointed before disbursement of Component 1.
 (In place) NRPB Financial Management Support The financial management and accounting functions of the project are the responsibility of the NRPB's FM Department with the support of the Portfolio and Accounting Officer (PAO) for the ESP.
 Please refer to section 9 Financial Management for more information (In place)